droid-lover/EasyAnalytics/README.md

 EasyAnalytics.showReports(context)
 ```
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
-### and that's it ```EasyAnalytics``` will open a beautiful Screen loaded with all analytics logged event for you, in your app itself without any hasle 😁
+### and that's it ```EasyAnalytics``` will open a beautiful Screen loaded with all analytics logged events for you, in your app itself without any hassle 😁
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------